 Saving our silks

-The conservation work has begun on the rare silk hangings in the beautiful Boudoir.
+The conservation work on the rare silk hangings in the beautiful Boudoir has now been completed.
 The crimson and gold silk damask is one of the few surviving original decorative features in the house.
-Over two hundred years of light damage and natural wear and tear have taken its toll; if conservation work is not undertaken the silk will continue to deteriorate leaving little of the stunning work left.
-Woodwork conservators had to carefully remove all the architectural elements to allow the textile conservators access to the silk panels which has revealed how bright and beautiful the original silk must have been.
+Over two hundred years of light damage and natural wear and tear have taken its toll; if the conservation work was not undertaken the silk would continue to deteriorate leaving little of the stunning work left.
+Woodwork conservators had to carefully remove all the architectural elements to allow the textile conservators access to the silk panels which revealed how bright and beautiful the original silk must have been.